 Affiliates of the Adviser may in the future have other clients with investment objectives that are similar to or compete with the Fund's investment objectives, including private funds and managed accounts.
-The Fund will not engage in co-investments alongside affiliates unless the Fund has received an order granting exemption from Section 17 of the Investment Company Act or unless such investments are not prohibited by Section 17(d) of the Investment Company Act or other available guidance.
+The Fund will not engage in co-investments alongside affiliates unless the Fund has received an order granting exemption from Section 17 of the Investment Company Act or unless such investments are not prohibited by Section 17(d) of the Investment Company Act or interpretations of Section 17(d) as expressed in SEC no-action letters or other available guidance.